Requirements for Undergraduate Applicants

 Acceptance to the College is contingent to being accepted into a major.
 For Art transfers, this means that an accepted portfolio is necessary.
 Prospective students should apply early because the Art Department receives a great number of transfer applications each year.

-Please join us for Fall Open House
+Join us for Accepted Student Open House

 Weekly Art Department Tours